dprog-philippe-docourt/django-qr-code/README.md

 You may enforce the creation of a Micro QR Code with `micro=True`.
 The `micro` option defaults to `False`.

-You may enable  the creation of a Micro QR Code with `micro=True`.
-The `micro` option defaults to `False`.

 The `eci` option indicates if binary data which does not use the default encoding (ISO/IEC 8859-1) should enforce the ECI mode.
 Since a lot of QR code readers do not support the ECI mode, this feature is disabled by default and the data is encoded in the provided encoding using the usual “byte” mode.
 Set eci to `True` if an ECI header should be inserted into the QR Code.
 Note that the implementation may not know the ECI designator for the provided encoding and may raise an exception if the ECI designator cannot be found.
 The ECI mode is not supported by Micro QR Codes.

 Alternatively, you may use the `options` keyword argument with an instance of `QRCodeOptions` as value instead of listing every requested options.
-Here is a example of view:
+Here is an example of view:
 ```python
 from django.shortcuts import render
 from qr_code.qrcode.utils import QRCodeOptions